-Step 1.
-Add amounts such as the following.

-Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see Disposition of plants and animals in chapter 9 of Pub.
-225).

-- The section 179 expense deduction. - The commercial revitalization deduction. - The downward basis adjustment under section 50(c) (or the corresponding provision of prior law). - The deduction for qualified clean-fuel vehicle property or refueling property, placed in service before January 1, 2006. - Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66). - The basis reduction for the qualified electric vehicle credit for property placed in service before January 1, 2007. - The basis reduction for the employer-provided childcare facility credit - The deduction for qualified energy efficient commercial building property. - The basis reduction for the alternative motor vehicle credit for property. - The basis reduction for the alternative fuel vehicle refueling property credit.

-Step 2.
-From the Step 1 total, subtract amounts such as the following.
+- Step 1.
+Add amounts such as the following. - Deductions allowed or allowable for depreciation (including any special depreciation allowance (see the Form 4562 Instructions)), amortization, depletion, or preproductive expenses (see Disposition of plants and animals in chapter 9 of Pub.
+225). - The section 179 expense deduction. - The commercial revitalization deduction. - The downward basis adjustment under section 50(c) (or the corresponding provision of prior law). - The deduction for qualified clean-fuel vehicle property or refueling property. - Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
+103-66). - The basis reduction for any qualified plug-in electric or qualified electric vehicle credit. - The basis reduction for the employer-provided childcare facility credit. - The deduction for qualified energy efficient commercial building property. - The basis reduction for the alternative motor vehicle credit. - The basis reduction for the alternative fuel vehicle refueling property credit. - Step 2.
+From the Step 1 total, subtract amounts such as the following. - Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
+See section 50(c)(2) (or the corresponding provision of prior law).

-- Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
-See section 50(c)(2) (or the corresponding provision of prior law) - Ány section 179 or 280F(b)(2) recapture amount included in gross income in a prior tax year because the business use of the property decreased to 50% or less. - Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture. - Any basis increase for qualified electric vehicle credit recapture. - Any basis increase for recapture of the employer-provided childcare facility credit - Any basis increase for recapture of the alternative motor vehicle credit. - Any basis increase for recapture of the alternative fuel vehicle refueling property credit. - Any qualified disaster expense recapture under section 198A(d).
+- Any section 179 or 280F(b)(2) recapture amount included in gross income in a prior tax year because the business use of the property decreased to 50% or less. - Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture. - Any basis increase for qualified electric vehicle credit recapture. - Any basis increase for recapture of the employer-provided childcare facility credit. - Any basis increase for recapture of the alternative motor vehicle credit. - Any basis increase for recapture of the alternative fuel vehicle refueling property credit. - Any qualified disaster expense recapture under section 198A(d).